WillDenby/make-python-faster/src/leaving_interpretation/foreign_function_interfaces.md

 # 🌉 Foreign Function Interfaces

 Foreign Function Interfaces (FFIs) in Python allow Python code to call C libraries directly.
-This capability is essential for situations where Python developers need to access and use legacy C code, optimize performance-critical sections of an application, or use hardware-accelerated or system-level functionality not directly available in Python.
+This capability is useful if you want to use legacy C code, optimise performance-critical sections of an application, or use hardware-accelerated or system-level functionality not directly available in Python.
 The most common tools for working with FFIs in Python are `ctypes` and `cffi`.

 ## ctypes

 `ctypes` is a foreign function library for Python that provides C compatible data types and allows calling functions in DLLs or shared libraries.
 It can be used to wrap these libraries in pure Python.

-Here's a simple example that uses `ctypes` to call the time function from the C standard library, which returns the current time in seconds since the Epoch (1970-01-01 00:00:00 +0000 (UTC)).
+Here's a simple example that uses `ctypes` to call the time function from the C standard library, which returns the current time in seconds since the Epoch (1970-01-01 00:00:00 +0000 (UTC)):

 ```python
 import ctypes